All Flashcards

 Momentum: A measure of an object's motion (mass x velocity).
 Impulse: Change in momentum, equal to force x time.

-What happens to the total momentum of a closed system during a collision?
+What happens to the total momentum of an isolated system during a collision?

 The total momentum remains constant (is conserved).